Party Bus Rentals in Reno

 Reno Party Bus Rental Prices

-Three events drive genuine demand spikes in Reno: Hot August Nights in mid-August, Burning Man week in late August through Labor Day, and prom season in April and May.
-During those windows, pricing rises fast and available vehicles drop even faster — booking early is the only reliable defense.
-Call 855-275-4888 for a personalized, all-inclusive quote on your exact date and itinerary.
+Three Reno events can bring higher demand: Hot August Nights in mid-August, Burning Man week in late August through Labor Day, and prom season in April and May.
+Use the form or call 855-275-4888 to request pricing for your date and itinerary.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |